 It is spread through contact with an infected partner.
 Up to 80% of those infected are unaware of their infection, as they usually have few symptoms.
-They may feel genital irritation, but may blame it on soap, toilet paper, sanitary toilet paper, sanitary napkins, lack of lubrication, vaginal dryness, shaving, thong underwear, tight jeans, urinary tractinfection, or hemorrhoids.
+They may feel genital irritation, but may blame it on soap, toilet paper, sanitary napkins, lack of lubrication, vaginal dryness, shaving, thong underwear, tight jeans, urinary tract infection, or hemorrhoids.